bogzbonny/yeehaw/README.md

 ## Contributing

+Yes!
 It'd be cool for this repo to become a mega repo.
-I want all sorts of funky widgets in this baby with first class support from this project.
-All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw It'd be an honour.
+I want all sorts of funky widgets in this baby with first class support from this project (hiding behind feature flags to not gum up the compile times).
+All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw it'd be an honour.
 If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it.
 This repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a specialized part piece of ownership in the project whenever dynamic ownership is integrated